Carvalho286/miguelos/README.md

 ## 🧑‍💼 Admin Panel

-A private `/admin` page allows you to:
+Accessible at `/admin`, the private dashboard allows:
-- Add, edit, or delete projects
+- Adding, editing, or deleting projects
-- Upload project photos (stored under `/public/projects/<project_name>`)
+- Uploading multiple photos per project
-- Automatically update `projects.json`

-Login credentials are securely checked against your `.env.local` values.
+- Instant updates synced to MongoDB
+- Secure login via environment credentials

+All media and metadata are dynamically reflected across the portfolio interface.

 ---